- Artificial Intelligence

 One of the good things about Core ML is that it allows you to switch between the CPU, GPU, and ANE on the fly.
 This optimizes on-device performance and means you don’t have to decide which one to run for each model.

-Since its introduction in 2017, Core ML has gone through three iterations as Apple has upgraded the framework and added new tools.
+Since its introduction in 2017, Apple Core ML has gone through three iterations as the company has upgraded the framework and added new tools.
 It’s currently in its fourth version, known as Core ML 4.0.

 Core ML supports four training domains that define its architecture: vision, NLP, speech recognition, and sound analysis.